alanweide/cleanpplib/README.md

 # Clean++ Component Library
 ### Alan Weide, Paolo A.G.
-Sivilotti, and Murali Sitaraman
+Sivilotti, Murali Sitaraman, and Will Janning

 ## Introduction